CYLIX-V2/strategic-tech-asset-for-sale/FAQ.md

 ## ❓ General Questions

 ### **Q: Is this a working product?**
 **A:** CYLIX V2 is an **advanced prototype** with a fully functional UI and framework.
-The frontend React application works perfectly and can be demonstrated immediately via video.
-The backend has mock services running.
-However, the core security detection engine and AI/ML components require completion (6-12 months of development).
+The frontend React application works and can be demonstrated via **pre-recorded video**.
+The backend includes demo/mock services for UI development.
+The core engine and AI/ML features require completion.

 ### **Q: Why are you selling?**
-**A:** As a solo developer, I've successfully completed the architecture, UI, and framework (12-18 months of work).
-To bring this to production requires a dedicated team and resources I don't have.
-This is valuable for a company with development resources.
+**A:** The architecture, UI, and framework were developed over 12–18 months.
+Completing the platform to production requires a dedicated team and budget.
+This is best suited to a buyer with engineering resources.

 ### **Q: What exactly am I buying?**
 **A:** You're buying:
-- Complete source code (2.9GB)
+- Complete source code (~2.9GB)
-- Production-ready React UI
+- Production-quality React UI
 - Enterprise architecture and documentation
+- Infrastructure as code (Docker/K8s/Helm/CI)
-- Technology foundation and frameworks
+- Compliance frameworks (GDPR/HIPAA/SOX docs)
-- All intellectual property rights
-- 12-18 months of development work completed
+- Full IP rights and complete ownership transfer under MIT

 ### **Q: What am I NOT buying?**
 **A:** You're NOT buying:
 - An operating business
 - Customers or revenue
+- Hosted infrastructure
+- Post-sale onboarding/support/training
 - A finished, production-ready product
-- Hosted infrastructure
-- Ongoing support (beyond 30 days)

 ---

 ## 💰 Pricing Questions

 ### **Q: Is the price negotiable?**
-**A:** The asking price of $250,000 reflects a significant discount (47%) from the actual development costs (~$467K).
-There may be some flexibility for serious buyers, but this is already fairly priced for the value provided.
+**A:** The asking price of $250,000 reflects a discount relative to work completed and documentation quality.
+Reasonable offers may be considered from serious, qualified buyers.

-### **Q: How did you calculate the $250K price?**
+### **Q: How did you calculate the price?**
-**A:** Based on:
-- 12-18 months of professional development work
-- Market rates for senior developers ($140K-$160K/year)
-- Comparable sales of similar technology assets ($200K-$400K)
-- Quality of architecture and documentation
-- Production-ready UI value
+**A:** Cost-based + IP value, aligned with the scope of development (12–18 months), modern stack, enterprise docs, and infra readiness.
+See the repository for details.

 ### **Q: What payment methods do you accept?**
-**A:** Standard options:
-- Escrow.com (recommended)
-- Wire transfer
-- Bank transfer
-Buyer typically pays escrow fees (1-2% of sale price).
+**A:** Escrow.com (recommended) or wire transfer.
+Buyer typically pays escrow fees (1–2%).

 ### **Q: Can I pay in installments?**
 **A:** The standard terms are full payment at closing.
-However, payment structure can be discussed for serious buyers with verified credentials and references.
+Alternative structures may be discussed with qualified buyers.

 ---